muhiddinjv/react-apps/react-redux/NOTES.md

 ## 7. Handling User Input with Forms and Events

-One of the most important lessons I have learned was:
+One of the most important lessons I have learned was: sth is missing here!

 ### `Controlled VS Uncontrolled Elements`